Bio:

 Hiramic Meditations: How Freemasonry Crafts a Stoic Lifestyle – 45-60 Minutes

-The presentation introduces the school of thought known as Stoicism, provides an introduction to three Stoic thinkers (Zeno, Epictetus and Marcus Aurelius), and explores Stoic thought expressed in the blue lodge degrees’ lessons and symbols.
+The presentation introduces the school of thought known as Stoicism, introduces three Stoic thinkers (Zeno, Epictetus and Marcus Aurelius), and explores Stoic thought expressed in the blue lodge degrees’ lessons and symbols.
 In turn, understanding the similarities between constructing the Masonic spiritual temple and constructing the Stoic “Inner Citadel” provides a better understanding for society and Masons alike of the character-building philosophy that Freemasonry teaches its members to actively apply inside and outside of the Lodge room.

 The Taxil Hoax: A Conspiracy Against Freemasonry – 45-60 Minutes